felix-beie/youtube-deno-discord/README.md

 To use this extension it is **necessary** to create a `.env` file in the root directory of your Harmony bot.
 Within that file you need to include your [*api key*](https://github.com/felix-beie/youtube-deno-discord/wiki/API-Key) from Google:
 ```
 GOOGLE_API_KEY=
+BOT_TOKEN=
 ```
+You can also provide your Discord `BOT_TOKEN`, so you can just copy the given example below.
+Keep in mind that the extension needs permissions to read & send messages.

 ## Example
 This is a simple example how this extension can be used: